Serving Cleveland’s Neediest Children for Nearly 50 Years

-Today, SC4K distributes only brand new items – school uniforms, casual clothing, socks, underwear, shoe gift cards and school supplies – to help K-8 students attend and stay in school.
+Today, SC4K distributes only brand new items – school uniforms, casual clothing, socks, underwear, shoe shopping passes, and school supplies – to help K-8 students attend and stay in school.

-SC4K purchases and distributes shoe vouchers instead of shoes, allowing families to purchase new shoes or boots of their own choosing that are stylish and fit properly.
-These vouchers help us carry out our mission with compassion, care and respect.
+SC4K purchases and distributes shoe shopping passes instead of shoes, allowing families to purchase new shoes or boots of their own choosing that are stylish and fit properly.
+These passes help us carry out our mission with compassion, care, and respect.

-SC4K distributes its items through a network of distribution partners located strategically throughout Greater Cleveland, and through a program with the Cleveland Metropolitan School District.
-By providing new school-appropriate clothing, shoes and supplies through these partner agencies, SC4K connects families to other important programs and services that improve and enrich their lives…and help improve school attendance.
+SC4K distributes its items through a network of distribution partners located strategically throughout Greater Cleveland.
+By providing new school-appropriate clothing, shoes, and supplies through these partner agencies, SC4K connects families to other important programs and services that improve and enrich their lives…and help improve school attendance.

-In 2019, SC4K will distribute new school uniforms and other clothing, and shoe vouchers with a retail value of more than $2.4 million.
-Also this year, our Cleveland Kids in Need Resource Center will provide nearly 3,000 area school teachers with free supplies for their classroom with a total retail value of more than $2 million.2018 Organizational Highlights
+In 2023, SC4K will distribute new school appropriate clothing, shoe shopping passes, and school supplies with a retail value of more than $2.4 million.
+Also this year, our Cleveland Kids in Need Resource Center will provide nearly 3,000 area school teachers with free supplies for their classrooms with a total retail value of more than $2 million.